-14.8.
+14.5.
 Calibrating the DO Zero Point

-- 1. Remove the lid from a 150mL bottle of DO Zero calibration solution, remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then drop the Probe in all the way. - 2.
-Switch the Aquameter® on and wait until the DO reading is completely stable. - 3.
+- 1. Pour 300mL of DO Zero calibration solution into a calibration up, remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe in all the way. - 2.
+Bang the probe against the bottom of the cup several times to dislodge any air bubbles.
+Wait until the temperature and DO measurements are completely stable. - 3.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.